arangodb/docs/arangograph/scim.md

 ---
 # SCIM Provisioning

-{% hint 'info' %}
-This feature is only available in ArangoGraph Enterprise.
-{% endhint %}

 ArangoGraph provides support to control and manage members access in ArangoGraph organizations with the
 **System for Cross-domain Identity Management** (SCIM) provisioning.